Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Dark Matter observables and existing constraints

 In Fig.~\ref{fig:anapole} we show the upper bounds given by XENON1T (solid)~\cite{xenon1t:2018dbl} and the projected ones from LZ (dashed)~\cite{lz:2017qzi} on the values of the anapole moment $\mathcal{A}$ for the parameter space points that provide the measured relic abundance.
 We can observe that XENON1T data cannot constrain our space of parameters while the expected sensitivity of LZ could exclude some values for $10\; \textrm{GeV}< m_{\tilde{\chi}} <10^3$ GeV.
 Since the calculation of the next term of the expansion for Eq. \eqref{anapole} is beyond the scope of this work, we only show the existent constraints for points of the space of parameters which are above $r^2 \sim 1.001$.
+Notice that also in this case we observe a sudden artificial step in solutions for $ m_{\tilde{\chi}} \lesssim 50$ GeV, which is the result of the 2D projection of the solutions, as explained for the indirect detection subsection.

 Apart from direct detection, the anapole can be constrained in the context of collider searches.
 In particular, projected bounds from the High-Luminosity LHC can be seen in~\cite{Alves:2017uls}.
 We do not report here these limits, but it suffices to say that they are stronger than XENON1T but weaker than the projected LZ lines.